Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Abstract

 \section{Abstract}

-We produce the structure of a Waldhausen category on any (relative) abelian category in which the contractible objects are the (relatively) projective objects, under appropriate assumptions.
-The associated $K$-theory groups are ``stable algebraic $G$-theory,'' which in degree zero form a certain stable representation group, and in higher degrees measure more subtle invariants of stable representation theory in that (relative) abelian category.
+We study the question of the existence of a Waldhausen category on any (relative) abelian category in which the contractible objects are the (relatively) projective objects.
+The associated $K$-theory groups are ``stable algebraic $G$-theory,'' which in degree zero form a certain stable representation group.
 We prove both some existence and nonexistence results about such Waldhausen category structures, including the fact that, while it was known that the category of $R$-modules admits a model category structure if $R$ is quasi-Frobenius, that assumption is required even to get a Waldhausen category structure with cylinder functor---i.e., Waldhausen categories do not offer a more general framework than model categories for studying stable representation theory of rings.
-Finally, we produce some localization results, resulting in long exact sequences and spectral sequences for computing stable algebraic $G$-theory of finite-dimensional Hopf algebras.
+We study multiplicative structures on these Waldhausen categories, and we relate stable algebraic $G$-theory to algebraic $K$-theory and we compute stable algebraic $G$-theory for finite-dimensional quasi-Frobenius nilpotent extensions of finite fields.
+Finally, we show that the connective stable $G$-theory spectrum of $\mathbb{F}_{p^n}[x]/x^{p^n}$ is a complex oriented ring spectrum, partially answering a question of J. Morava about complex orientations on algebraic $K$-theory spectra.